 Simply put, the profit margin determines the percentage of profit from the restaurant's total sales revenue.

-There are two types of profit margins that need to be tracked at a restaurant: gross and net profit margin.
+There are two types of profit margins that need to be tracked at a restaurant: gross and net profit margins.

 Restaurant gross profit margin